yegor256/blog/_posts/2016/may/2016-05-10-keynote-clowns.md

 Don't be too formal and boring, show a slide with a picture of a naked butt every once in a while.
 Everybody will understand that you're not only a speaker but also a good friend.
 Also, your language should be rather loose.
-Pretent you're talking to a friend over a pint of beer.
+Pretend you're talking to a friend over a pint of beer.
 Remember, the goal is to be funny.

 **Repeat!**